KamilWo/job-queue/README.md

 # Job Queue Application

+## Running the App

+Application is prepared to run in Docker containers.
+If you have Docker installed already, you can run:

+    make compose-prod

+After you're done with testing the application, you can stop and remove containers:

+    make compose-prod-down

+Application should be available on `http://localhost:3000/`.

+## Task

 - Task: Implement a JavaScript frontend and Python backend to process images to text.
 - Position: Learning and Development Devops Automation Engineer